nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 ### worker-src

-Restricts the URLs which may be loaded as a Worker, SharedWorker or ServiceWorker.
+Restricts the URLs which may be loaded as a Worker, SharedWorker, or ServiceWorker.

 ```html
 worker-src 'none';